Chicago City Council: Law

 The Journal of the Proceedings of the City Council of the City of Chicago is the official publication of the acts of the City Council.
 The Municipal Code of Chicago is the codification of Chicago's local ordinances of a general and permanent nature.
 Between May 18, 2011, and August 2011, the first 100 days of the first term of Mayor Rahm Emanuel, 2,845 ordinances and orders were introduced to the Council.

 Aldermanic privilege

 Chicago's alderpersons are generally given exceptional deference, called "aldermanic privilege" or "aldermanic prerogative", to control city decisions and services within their ward.
-This is an unwritten and informal practice that emerged in the early 20th century and gives alderman control over "zoning, licenses, permits, property-tax reductions, city contracts and patronage jobs" in their wards.
+This is an unwritten and informal practice that emerged in the early 20th century and gives alderpersons control over "zoning, licenses, permits, property-tax reductions, city contracts and patronage jobs" in their wards.
 Political scientists have suggested that this facilitates corruption.
 The system has been described as "50 aldermen serving essentially as mayors of 50 wards."